How to Split Rent Fairly as a Couple

 This method keeps the split balanced when incomes are different.
 This split is called a proportional split.

-3. Hybrid Rent Split (Income + Space)
+3. Room-Based Rent Split

 Use this when: